 You can claim capital allowances when you buy assets for your business.
 Just like advancing expenditure, buying these items earlier could see you get tax relief sooner than planned.
 In most cases, you’ll receive 100% of the amount you paid.

 Here’s a quick list of the types of assets you can buy:

 - Business vehicles – including cars, vans or lorries

-Although you can still claim for cars using AIA, the amount of tax relief you’ll receive depends on the Co2 emission.
-Low emission cars qualify for 100% relief, while those that emit in excess of 130 g/km will get 8%.
+Although you can still claim for cars using AIA, the amount of tax relief you’ll receive depends on its Co2 emissions.

 For more information about capital allowances, head to our Capital Allowances guide.

 These occur when your company’s expenditure is greater than the income you receive.
 If you find yourself in this situation, you can get tax relief on this loss.